alomia/cardinal/README.md

 **Cardinal** is a modern and declarative framework for building Command Line Interfaces in Dart.
 Its focus is developer experience, clarity, and zero boilerplate.

-Unlike traditional argument parsers, Cardinal lets you define:
+Unlike traditional argument parsers that focus on flags and parsing, Cardinal focuses on commands as first-class concepts.

 - **Commands**
 - **Subcommands**